52nd FW recognizes Black History Month

-U.S. Air Force Senior Airman Kassandra Adams, 52nd Medical Support Squadron uniformed business office technician, is an active member of the African American Heritage Council at Spangdahlem Air Base, Germany.
+U.S. Air Force Tech.
+Sgt.
+Michael Parker, 52nd Fighter Wing command chief executive, said he supports Black History Month by reflecting on the past and being hopeful for the future.
 Throughout February, Spangdahlem AB highlighted its African American service members in support of Black History Month.
 (U.S. Air Force photo by Staff Sgt.
 Melody W. Howley)

 |Date Taken: